Last Updated on September 3, 2020 by queenie mak

 Not far from the town centre is Marriner’s Lookout.
 Take a short drive up the hill to get a panoramic view of the town and the ocean.

 But before you make your way to Marriner’s Lookout, have a late lunch at either of the restaurants below.

 And if you want to see glow worms along the Great Ocean Road, stop at Maits Rest which is just 17km west of Apollo Bay.

 Where to Eat in Apollo Bay

-Australia is known for meat pies.
+- Apollo Bay Seafood Cafe – Australia is known for its meat pies.
 But have you heard of scallop pies?
 Try one of the savoury scallop pies at the Apollo Bay Seafood Cafe.
 If you didn’t like pies before (like me), you will now!

 Probably the busiest and the biggest town along the Great Ocean Road, Lorne is a quaint town has a main street full of cafes, restaurants and shops.
 There is also a beautiful beach just parallel to the main road.

-Also, there are more accommodation options in Lorne and numerous eateries, making it one of the best overnight stops along the Great Ocean Road.
+Also, there are more accommodation options in Lorne and numerous eateries, making it one of the best overnight stops during your Great Ocean Road trip.

 And just before approaching Lorne, visit Teddy’s Lookout as it has a high viewing platform that offers one of the best views over the Great Ocean Road.